Airbus restructuring hit by wrangling among European partners

-Squabbling among sharing of future contracts and job cuts among Airbus' parent firm's four consortium partner nations - France, Germany, the UK and Spain - where Airbus factories are located.
-The aircraft make has 15 plants in the our European countries.
+Squabbling about sharing of future contracts and job cuts broke out between Airbus' parent firm's four consortium partner nations - France, Germany, the UK and Spain - where Airbus factories are located.
+The aircraft maker has 15 plants in the four European countries.

-Boeing's European rival says it had shelved plans to reveal a radical restructuring, which was due to have been unveiled today, likely to result in thousands of job losses.
+Boeing's European rival says it has shelved plans to reveal a radical restructuring, which was due to have been unveiled today, likely to result in thousands of job losses.

 The proposed restructuring has run into flak from elected government officials and unions from all four countries, fearing that plants in their countries could bear the brunt of the proposed job cuts.